StackVista/stackstate-docs/develop/reference/scripting/async-script-result.md

 ### Handling Exceptions

-It is sometimes necessary to handle exceptions raised during execution of `AsyncScriptResult`.
+It's sometimes necessary to handle exceptions raised during execution of `AsyncScriptResult`.
 This can be achieved using `catchError` function.
 For example:

 ```text
 ScriptApi.asyncFn1().catchError { ex ->